bitsa1999-tsak/cybersecurity-notes/enumeration/nmap.md

 \\\\\\\\\\\\
 4TH TASK
-We llok for files with SUID Permission using the command : find / -perm -4000 2>/dev/null Once we found the unusual file we use GTFOBINS for privilege escalation We use /usr/bin/python -c 'import os; os.execl("/bin/sh", "sh", "-p")',and using whoami we can see we are logged in as root,we found the flag,cat the flag and room is over!
+We look for files with SUID Permission using the command : find / -perm -4000 2>/dev/null Once we found the unusual file we use GTFOBINS for privilege escalation We use /usr/bin/python -c 'import os; os.execl("/bin/sh", "sh", "-p")',and using whoami we can see we are logged in as root,we found the flag,cat the flag and room is over!